About Sutherland Quarterly

 Sutherland Quarterly is an exciting new series of captivating essays on current affairs by some of Canada’s finest writers, published individually as books and also available by annual subscription.

-Subscribe to the Sutherland Quarterly Print subscription now, and receive a copy of Superintelligence by The Logic and Justin Trudeau on the Ropes by Paul Wells.
+Subscribe to the Sutherland Quarterly Print subscription now, and receive a copy of Fleeced by Andrew Spence.

 See below for more details on our upcoming releases and previous issues.